MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-configure-backup.md

 ## Assign permissions

 Azure Backup needs certain access to Key Vault or managed Hardware Security Module (mHSM) that are used to store the key.
-Azure Backup also needs the required permissions to back up the key.
-If it gets deleted for some reason, you can restore this backed-up key.
+These permissions also help Azure Backup to back up the key, which you can restore if deleted for some reason.

 When you configure backup of CVM with confidential OS disk encryption using CMK, the Azure portal automatically grants access to the Backup Management Service.
-If you're using other clients, such as PowerShell, CLI, or REST API, permissions aren't granted automatically, and you need to grant the permissions.
+If you're using other clients such as PowerShell, CLI, or REST API, permissions aren't granted automatically, and you need to grant the permissions.

 ### Scenario 1: Successful configuration